marcusmchale/algrow/README.md

 The DiscGrow application was developed to;
   - independently process each image to resolve the issues of memory restrictions for large stacks of images
-  - relying on relative rather than absolute positions to remove the requirement for ROI definition and handle movement of plates/tanks/cameras between images.
+  - rely on relative rather than absolute positions to remove the requirement for ROI definition and handle movement of plates/tanks/cameras between images.
-  - remove/reduce operator input into segmentation by using cluster based methods rather than thresholding.
+  - remove/reduce operator input into segmentation by using cluster based methods rather than fixed thresholds.
+  - support mixed target colours
-  - provide an image debugging pipeline for investigation of new or aberrant image sets.
+  - provide an image debugging pipeline for parameter tuning and investigation of new or aberrant image sets.
-  - provide quality control pipelines to allow manual investigation of data quality and tune parameters to new image sets.
+  - provide quality control pipelines to allow manual investigation of data quality.
   - automate annotation for flexible plate types, numbers and arrangements.
   - standardise and improve analysis by use of linear regression models rather than simple averaging across timepoints
   - identify outliers by considering RSS of linear regression models to highlight possible experimental issues.